djramones/pgback/README.md

 # pgback.py: a simple Postgres-to-S3 backup script with GPG encryption

 This is a database backup tool suitable for small deployments for which continuous backup (for point-in-time restoration) is not required.
 It employs PostgreSQL’s standard `pg_dump` utility with GnuPG for public-key encryption and Amazon S3 for storage.
 S3-compatible services (such as DigitalOcean Spaces) may also work, though it might require some tweaks in the script.
-Basic email notifications are also sent upon failures.
+Basic email notifications are sent upon failures.

-This script is intended for Linux servers, and has been tested specifically with Ubuntu 22.04.
+This Python script is intended for Linux servers, and has been tested specifically with Ubuntu 22.04 and Python 3.10.

 You are free to pronounce the name as “piggyback pie”. 😉